“The blockchain is secure.”

 No single tool is going to find all these issues.
 They’re expensive to locate and remediate, but usually even more expensive if they’re exploited.
 Crucially, these issues often have a direct cost.
 This is where a reliance on a limited set of tools or perspectives will hurt the most.
 Whoever is checking these issues needs to be very familiar with the product.
 Product demos, patch notes and contact with developers are required for an effective assessment.
 Be wary of any team or firm that doesn’t request these items.

 Ideally by this point in the post, you will have a better grasp as to the extent of your blind spots.
 Before you rush off to plug the gaps by expanding your program, perhaps you’d like to see the most common pitfalls from those before you?
 Here are the top 3 problems to look out for:

-With the abundance of scanning tools available, you might be surprised that the top issue is people using software with known vulnerabilities.
+With the abundance of scanning tools available, you might be surprised that the top issue in ensuring blockchain security is people using software with known vulnerabilities.
 The second most common issue likely doesn’t surprise you at all: misconfigurations and mistakes crop up everywhere.
 The last item is there due to two main factors: nearly every blockchain’s main chain is vulnerable in its infancy, and it’s a target of incredible value.
 It seems like every blockchain deployment experiences a realization that there’s a single point of failure, which represents loss of control over the chain.